Science Fiction Dictionary

 A barrier to objects, created by projected forces.

-The notion of a force-field is widely used in science fiction; this is a very early reference.
+The notion of a force-field is widely used in science fiction; this is the first reference I know about.

 Additional resources -

-Here's another very early reference, from the same year, by 'Doc Smith writing in Space Hounds of IPC:
+Here's another very early reference, from 1931, by 'Doc Smith writing in Space Hounds of IPC:

 He first called Mars, the home planet of Alcantro and Fedanzo, the foremost force-field experts of three planets; and was assured in no uncertain terms that those rulers of rays were ready and anxious to follow wherever Brandon and Westfall might lead.